microsoft/clrmd/doc/v2_roadmap.md

 (Notes to myself about what I need to revisit.)

-1. ThreadPool related code.
+1. SymbolLocator related code.
-2. SymbolLocator related code.
+2. Ensure ClrmdType equality when they come from the same MT.
-3. Ensure ClrmdType equality when they come from the same MT.
+3. Offsets for string and exception fields when we have no metadata.
-4. Offsets for string and exception fields when we have no metadata.
+4. remove appdomain from staticvarinstance
-5. moduleinfo, pdbinfo, versioninfo, VirtualQueryData
+5. remove ClrField.GetValue
-6. remove appdomain from staticvarinstance
+6. Enum related code in ClrType
-7. remove ClrField.GetValue
+7. clean up exception usage
-8. Enum related code in ClrType
+8. Add more tests now that we can easily mock up objects.
-9. clean up exception usage
+9. Investigate multithreaded implementation.